-The Institue of Epidemiology, Desease Control and Research (IEDCR) will be partnering with the International Center for Diarrheal Disease Research, Bangladesh (icddr, b) to support the establishment of CHAMPS in Bangladesh.
+The Institute of Epidemiology, Disease Control and Research (IEDCR) will be partnering with the International Center for Diarrheal Disease Research, Bangladesh (icddr, b), and Bangabandhu Sheikh Mujib Medical University (BSMMU) to support the establishment of CHAMPS in Bangladesh.

 CHAMPS’s site partner in Baliakandi is the International Center for Diarrheal Disease Research, Bangladesh (icddr,b).
 For more than 50 years, the organization has been committed to finding solutions to public health challenges through innovative scientific research, especially in resource-poor settings.
 It has expanded from an initial focus on diarrheal disease to include a wider variety of infectious diseases and an emphasis on healthcare delivery. icddr,b also leads efforts to translate research into improved health policy and action.